Skip to Content

 by Bill Pierce and

-At the FIRST in Greenville, South Carolina, we hear from runners who want to (FIRST) in Greenville, South Carolina, we hear from runners who want to get faster, from those who simply want to enjoy the sport for life, and from those who’ve given up on running entirely.
-They’ve stopped because injuries have made it too frustrating or too painful to continue.
+The two of us—both longtime runners who work at the Scott Murr, co-author of (FIRST) in Greenville, South Carolina, frequently hear from runners who want to get faster and enjoy the sport for life, as well as, unfortunately, from those who’ve given up on running entirely.
+Mostly, they stopped because injuries have made it too frustrating or too painful to continue.

-The two of us—both longtime runners—spend a lot of time discussing what we can do now to increase the likelihood that we’ll log miles well into old age.
+To that end, we spend a lot of time discussing what we can do now to increase the likelihood that we’ll log miles well into old age.
 We want to be able to keep doing what we love to do—and that’s probably a goal of yours, too.

-Train Smart, Run Forever resistance training, stretching, and cross-training, cool down stretches are critical for staying healthy as you become fitter and faster.
+How to Strengthen Your IT Band faster.
 Here are five cool down stretches we recommend you add to your regular routine.

-1. Kneeling Hip-Flexor Stretch
+1. Kneeling Hip Flexor Stretch

-Keep chest lifted and hips forward.
-Hold for 30 seconds.
-Then switch sides
+3. Keep chest lifted and hips forward.

 2. Hamstring Stretch